surveilr/www.surveilr.com/src/content/docs/docs/evidence/surveilr-evidence-collection-guide.md

 The following steps outline how to collect and process the required evidence:

-1. **Steampipe and CNquery Configuration**: Retrieve data from your cloud platforms using the tools, and then save the results in a JSONL file format.
+1. **Steampipe and CNquery Configuration**: Retrieve data from your cloud platforms using the tools.
+Save the required queries in JSONL format for ingestion..
 2. **Ingestion into surveilr**: Use the **surveilr ingest tasks** process to import the JSONL files into the surveilr system and convert them into an SQLite database format.
 3. **SQLite Database**: The resulting SQLite database can then be accessed, queried, and analyzed as needed.